ibrahimmkhalid/ultralytics/docs/en/guides/model-deployment-options.md

 ### What are the deployment options available for YOLO11 on different hardware platforms?

-Ultralytics YOLO11 supports various deployment formats, each designed for specific environments and hardware platforms.
+SFDT_Ibrahim YOLO11 supports various deployment formats, each designed for specific environments and hardware platforms.
 Key formats include:

 - **PyTorch** for research and prototyping, with excellent Python integration.
 - **TorchScript** for production environments where Python is unavailable.